ham2k/polo.ham2k.com/content/en/docs/tips-and-tricks/index.md

 So for a POTA Park-to-Park contact with, say, `LB4FH` in `NO-2518`, you can just enter `2518` and PoLo will fill in the rest.

-For SOTA reference `VK1/AC-001`, you can just enter `VK1AC001` and PoLo will fill in the rest.
+For SOTA reference `VK1/AC-001`, all you need is to enter `VK1AC001`.

 ## Quick field selection